 In order to know whether we have a normal relationship with God, we should first see if we quiet our hearts before God and use our hearts to pray, and read His words.
 Also, we should know whether we have entered into a genuine connection with Him, or in other words, if we have a normal spiritual life.
 More often than not, we keep on singing hymns, reading scriptures and attending meetings every day, but mostly we are going through formalities without a quiet heart before God.
 For example, we oftenwith our lips, but our hearts are filled with household matters and jobs, treating God in a perfunctory manner.
 Although we read the Bible, we don’t want to understand the truth in God’s words but think that people believing in God must read the Bible.
 Therefore, we follow a process—just reading in a hasty and mindless way without pondering attentively.
 Consequently, we can’t gain any enlightenment or light.
 In daily life and work, we often do things according to our carnal pleasures, and are speaking and acting like non-believers.
 All these things show that we have no place for God in our hearts, nor do we have true association with Him in spirit.
 Moreover, we cannot feel the , and are often weak and powerless in our hearts.
 So, we don’t have a normal relationship with God at all.

 God’s words say, “God is a Spirit: and they that worship him must worship him in spirit and in truth” (John 4:24).
-“People believe in God, love God, and satisfy God by touching the Spirit of God with their heart, thereby obtaining His satisfaction; when engaging with God’s words with their heart, they are therefore moved by the Spirit of God.
-If you wish to achieve a proper spiritual life and establish a proper relationship with God, you must first give your heart to Him, and quiet your heart before Him.
-Only after you have poured your whole heart into God can you gradually develop a proper spiritual life.”
+“The way that people believe in God, love God, and satisfy God is by touching the Spirit of God with their heart and thereby obtaining His satisfaction, and by using their heart to engage with God’s words and thus being moved by the Spirit of God.
+If you wish to achieve a normal spiritual life and establish a normal relationship with God, then you must first give your heart to Him.
+Only after you have quieted your heart before Him and poured your whole heart into Him will you gradually be able to develop a normal spiritual life.”
 From God’s words we can see that the most fundamental requirement for us believers in God is that we must come close to God and touch Him with our hearts.
 Only then can we be enlightened by the Holy Spirit.
 No matter how busy we are, if we can be quiet before God, pray to Him with a focused and sincere heart, and read a passage of God’s words with a pure heart, then we can feel the presence of God and be enriched in our spirit the whole day.
 Ordinarily, whether we are at home or in any other places, we are not hindered from being quiet before God, drawing close to Him with our hearts, contemplating His love, and pondering His words.
 If we can speak the words within our hearts to God at any time, whenever we meet trouble, or when we are weak, then we will clearly feel the arrangements, care, and protection of the Holy Spirit in our everyday life.
-In this way, we will unknowingly be spiritually strong and feel the loveliness of God, thereby getting closer to God.
+In this way, we will unknowingly be spiritually strong and feel the loveliness of God, thereby getting.

 God’s work is wonderful and unfathomable.
 God’s wisdom is endless.
 Establishing a normal relationship with God is the first step in our spiritual journey.